Faculty Affairs Directory

 Faculty Fellow | kellyh3@vcu.edu

-Hope Kelly has served as VCU’s Online Learning Librarian since 2020.
+Hope Kelly is a Faculty Fellow and collaborates on the implementation of the VCU Faculty Mentoring Program and CTLE workshops related to genAI and online teaching and learning.
+She has served as VCU’s Online Learning Librarian since 2020.
 In that role, she convenes a library-wide work group called the Joint Online Learning Team (JOLT) that is charged to support the libraries' faculty and staff in the design, development, delivery, and assessment of online learning content and experiences.
-As a 2025-26 Faculty Fellow, she will collaborate on the implementation of a faculty mentoring program and CTLE workshops related to genAI and online teaching and learning.
+An active member of the Association of College & Research Libraries, she will serve as the elected Chair of the Distance & Online Learning Section for 2026-27.
 Hope earned a Ph.D. in Curriculum & Instruction focused on Educational Technology and a BA at the University of Florida; her Master of Library and Information Science degree is from Florida State University.